-The 400th anniversary of Virginia's settlement has increased demands for use of all library historical resources, reference services and specialized knowledge.
+The upcoming Sesquicentennial of the American Civil War (2011-2015) will increase demand for use of all library historical resources, reference services and specialized knowledge.

-The outcome of the National Digital Newspaper Program may encourage other cooperative efforts with Virginia's public and academic libraries
+The outcome of the National Digital Newspaper Program may encourage other cooperative efforts with Virginia's public and academic libraries.